awsdocs/aws-xray-developer-guide/doc-source/security_iam_service-with-iam.md

 + User who configures the key in X\-Ray has permission to call `kms:CreateGrant` and `kms:DescribeKey`\.
 + Users who can access encrypted trace data have permission to call `kms:Decrypt`\.

 When you add a user to the **Key users** group in the key configuration section of the IAM console, they have permission for both of these operations\.
-Permission only needs to be set on the key policy, so you don't need any AWS KMS permissions on your IAM users, groups, or roles\.
+Permission only needs to be set on the key policy, so you don't need any AWS KMS permissions on your users, groups, or roles\.
 For more information, see [Using Key Policies in the AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

 For default encryption, or if you choose the AWS managed CMK \(`aws/xray`\), permission is based on who has access to X\-Ray APIs\.
 Anyone with access to [https://docs.aws.amazon.com/xray/latest/api/API_PutEncryptionConfig.html](https://docs.aws.amazon.com/xray/latest/api/API_PutEncryptionConfig.html), included in `AWSXrayFullAccess`, can change the encryption configuration\.
 To prevent a user from changing the encryption key, do not give them permission to use [https://docs.aws.amazon.com/xray/latest/api/API_PutEncryptionConfig.html](https://docs.aws.amazon.com/xray/latest/api/API_PutEncryptionConfig.html)\.